 Logitech introduced their Lightspeed series mice and proved that in some cases wireless mice are even better than the wired ones.

 Asus also produces a number of great wireless mice with great aesthetics and functionality but the one we have been sent by Asus for this review is a bit different and unique its own way.

 Today we are taking an in-depth look on the Asus ROG Strix Carry wireless mouse.
-It is targeted towards “gamers on the go” mainly because of its tiny size, but don’t take the small size for granted.
+Like their Strix Fusion, It is targeted towards “gamers on the go” mainly because of its tiny size, but don’t take the small size for granted.
 It packs a lot under its hood with an impressive optical gaming-grade (PMW 3330) sensor, SmartHop technology (helps in rectifying signal interference), replaceable Omron switches, magnetic top cover, and Bluetooth connectivity.